Oscar De La Hoya vs. Félix Trinidad: The fight

-After twelve tensely fought rounds, Trinidad was declared the winner by a majority decision.
+After twelve tensely fought rounds, Trinidad was declared the winner by a controversial majority decision.

 De La Hoya and Trinidad were content to box from the outside most of the fight, with De La Hoya using his boxing skills and Trinidad looking for openings in De La Hoya's guard.
 De La Hoya injured one of Trinidad's eyes along the process, and he built a lead that he apparently felt, after nine rounds, secured him the win on points.
 In fact, at the time, he was leading, but only by 87–84 and 86–85 on two score cards while the third card was tied at 86–86.

 De La Hoya boxed in circles from rounds ten to twelve, while Trinidad upped his offensive output.
 This became a crucial matter because while De La Hoya backpedalled, Trinidad accumulated points on the scorecards and De La Hoya was given only one round by one of the three scoring judges the rest of the way.
 Trinidad out-punched De la Hoya by a margin of 64 to 33 during those three remaining rounds.

 Trinidad was afterwards declared winner by margins of 115–113 on one card and 115–114 on the second, the third one being a 114–114 draw, thus Trinidad winning by a 12 rounds majority decision.